etcd-io/website/content/en/docs/v3.6/op-guide/security.md

 ### 3. Enable TLS for client-to-server communication

-Edit the systemd unit file (`/etc/systemd/system/etcd.service`) or drop-in override config on each node to add the following flags:
+Update each node's parameters to match your etcd deployment method using the following flags:

 ```ini
 --cert-file=/etc/ssl/etcd/server.pem